rainforestapp/FrontendPractices/Css.md

 ### Naming
 Use camelCase for class names as per the [recommendation](https://github.com/css-modules/css-modules#naming) of the docs.
 It makes for better interoperability in js eg. you can refer to classes with `styles.tooltipContent` vs `styles['tooltip-content']`

+Use `v-` prefix for reusable values as [recommended](https://github.com/webpack-contrib/css-loader#values) in the docs.
+It prevents naming clashes between class names and imported named values (an issue we've encountered [while upgrading](https://github.com/rainforestapp/regenwald/pull/6294) to `react-scripts` v3.3.1).
+It also makes it easier to notice an imported color value is used as opposed to a predefined standard css color e.g. `v-blue` vs `blue`, `v-black` vs `black`.

 ### Customizing UI Components